-The conduct of thoroughbred racing in New South Wales is overseen by Racing NSW which is an autonomous body established under the Thoroughbred Racing Act 1996.
+The conduct of thoroughbred racing in NSW is overseen by Racing NSW which is an autonomous body established under the Thoroughbred Racing Act 1996.
 Its commercial and regulatory functions include:

 - the control,supervision and regulation of horse racing in the State, including the control of all stewarding aspects,